PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 In the new version of the app:

 * The app variable `city` will no longer exist
-* The app variable `isBoy` will have the value `true` for new users, but for users that have run the previous version of your app and has a stored state it will have whichever value it happened to have in the stored state
+* The app variable `isBoy` will have the value `true` for new users, but for users that have run the previous version of your app and has a stored state it will have whichever value it happened to have in that stored state
 * The app variable `age` will have the value `10` for both new and old users of your app

 :::

 If you need to apply some additional logic when updating, you can implement that in `onUpdate()`.
 When `onUpdate()` is called, it will receive the old app variables in a parameter called `oldA`, and you can use that to read out their values from it.
-The default update behavior for app variables will have been applied before `onUpdate()` is called.
+The default update behavior for app variables has applied before `onUpdate()` is called.

 ::: tip Example